firmafon/jenhub/README.md

 # Copyright

-Copyright (c) 2010 Firmafon ApS.
-See LICENSE for details.
+Copyright (c) 2011 Firmafon ApS.
+This project is licensed under the MIT license, see LICENSE for details.